jaywang98/jaywang98.github.io/source/_posts/Google Cloud Compute Engine -- A Toy GPU Experiment.md

 ## 2. Configure the Project Dependencies

 ### 2.1 Remote ssh Configuration
-When the requesting VM was constructed in Google Cloud, we can not only access it on the website, but we can apply ssh to access it locally.
-To achieve it, we need to do two steps:
+Once VM is constructed on Google Cloud, not only access on the website directly is allowed, but also local ssh to access it can be applied to.
+To achieve it, simple two steps should be done:

-#### 3.1.2 Online
+#### 2.1.2 Online
-For online Google Cloud page setting, the user's ssh key is supposed to save in the [Meta & dataSSH KEYS Website](https://console.cloud.google.com/compute/metadata).
+For online Google Cloud page setting side, the user's ssh key is supposed to save in the [Meta & dataSSH KEYS Website](https://console.cloud.google.com/compute/metadata).

-We can find our ssh key in local path: ```~/.ssh/id_rsa.pub```.
-If you haven't create the ssh, you can refer to https://cloud.google.com/compute/docs/connect/create-ssh-keys.
+The personal ssh key can be found in private server as the local path: ```~/.ssh/id_rsa.pub```.
+If the ssh key haven't be created, this website https://cloud.google.com/compute/docs/connect/create-ssh-keys may be helpfully.

-Then, we can copy the content in the Google Platform website to make it able to identify you.
+Once the user's ssh key is added to the Google Platform, it will be able to identify the specified user and allow him to access it by ssh.

 > BTW, the id_rsa.pub content behind the ```= ``` should be replaced to the username as which you would like to login in.

-#### 3.1.3 Local
+#### 2.1.3 Local
-To access the Google cloud VM more efficient, we can assign an alias to the VM ip.
+To access the Google cloud VM more efficient and convenient, assigning an alias to the VM is a good method.

-The VM ip address is easy to find on its detail page, and we should append it with its alias to ```/etc/hosts```.
+The VM ip address can be easy to get on its detail home page, and just append the ip address with its alias to the last line of ```/etc/hosts``` with special format.

 Just like: